Bothriechis schlegelii: Composition

+Clinical management

+Snakebites inflicted by B. schlegelii in humans are characterized by pain, edema, and ecchymosis at the site of the bite, rarely with blisters, local necrosis, or defibrination.
+Some investigations using venom samples of B. schlegelii from the northern region of Colombia have reported a typical bothropic envenomation characterized by pain, rapid local tissue damage, edema and inflammatory reactions at the site of the bite, followed by systemic alterations such as coagulopathy and acute renal failure.

 Reproduction

 The eyelash viper reaches sexual maturity at around two years of age, and the ovoviviparous species reproduces throughout the year in warm environments.
 Females carry eggs for around six months before they hatch internally, where the young complete their development.
 Pregnant females have enlarged lower abdomens, and may stop eating in later stages of pregnancy.
 In a typical brood they give birth to 2–20 live young, which are 15–20 cm in length and appear physically similar to adults.

 Males engage in a sometimes hours-long courtship ritual called a "dance of the adders", in which two males posture and intimidate one another in an upright, "cobra-like" stance until one is pushed away or falls to the ground.
 They are polygynous, and usually mate at night.

 Captivity

-Despite the inherent danger of its venom, B. schlegelii is frequently available in the exotic animal trade, and is well represented in zoos worldwide.
+Despite its venom, B. schlegelii is frequently available in the exotic animal trade, and is well represented in zoos worldwide.
 It is frequently captive bred for color and pattern.
 Exporting from the wild is not as common as it once was, but is not unknown.
 In general they make hardy captives, readily feeding on provided mice.